jiwnchoi/Swipytics/README.md

 # Swipytics

-**Swipytics** is the simplest on-the-fly exploratory data analysis (EDA) tools with sequential visualization recommendation.
+**Swipytics** is the simplest on-the-fly exploratory data analysis (EDA) tool using sequential visualization recommendations.

-All you need to do is swipe it!
-Swipytics will automatically shows visualizations that help you to understand the data for you.
+All you need to do is swipe!
+Swipytics automatically shows visualizations that help you understand your data.

 ![swipytics_teaser](/assets/README.png)